-A second phase of the Community Connections project is developed and implemented within the next 6 months in order to capitalise on the positive impact already achieved in the baseline study phase, and so that existing and newly-formed community connections and networks are supported to flourish.
+A second phase of the Community Connections project is developed and implemented within six months in order to capitalise on the positive impact already achieved in the baseline study phase, and so that existing and newly-formed community connections and networks are supported to flourish.
 We recommend that this should be done as follows:

 - By July 2016, emerging community leaders in each area are offered appropriate support to enable them to host or develop an initiative in their community that it is inclusive and reaches a wide range of residents.
-In order to make this happen, FTC should provide a facilitator to support community leaders in each pilot area as described above.
+In order to make this happen, Frome Town Council should provide a facilitator to support community leaders in each pilot area as described above.

-- If appropriate and desired by local residents in each area, in the next 6 months the facilitator will facilitate a community meeting aimed specifically for residents to share their concerns and issues about their area (such as anti-social behaviour, speeding, vandalism).
-The ward councillor/s would take part in this meeting.
+- If appropriate and desired by local residents in each area, within six months the facilitator will facilitate a community meeting aimed specifically for residents to share their concerns and issues about their area (such as anti-social behaviour, speeding, vandalism).
+The ward councillor(s) would take part in this meeting.

-- Throughout the next 6 months, emerging leaders and their community groups are provided with ongoing support by the facilitator, with the aim to strengthen the community group, build up individual and group skills and ensure the group’s sustainability over time.
+- Throughout the following six months, emerging leaders and their community groups are provided with ongoing support by the facilitator, with the aim to strengthen the community group, build up individual and group skills and ensure the group’s sustainability over time.